Last Updated on February 4, 2023

 We choose the last weekend in May, hoping it’d be warm by that point.
 Since it was a May cruise, it was significantly cheaper than the June sailings.
 We were also hoping there would be fewer children on the ship since most schools are still in session at that point.
 It’s also Memorial Day weekend which is nice because we don’t have to take an extra day off from work.

-We typically book balcony rooms because we like to sit outside and enjoy the fresh air and peace and quiet.
+I typically book balcony rooms because I like to sit outside and enjoy the fresh air and peace and quiet.
 Being able to be outside was especially important to us for Alaska, where we were hoping for some breath-taking views.
 We could have saved around 19% if we let Royal Caribbean assign our rooms, but because some of the Quantum-Class Balcony Rooms are partially obstructed by lifeboats, we picked our cabin to ensure a good view.
 We decided on deck 7 as it seemed like a good location for us, just a few levels of stairs to many of the main areas of the ship.

 How To Plan Your Own Alaskan Cruise